 4. Joseph Addai, Indianapolis: 1,072 yards and 12 TDs (4.1 yards per carry), 4 100-yard games, 41 catches for 364 yards and 3 TDs.
 Durability a question as he wore down late in the year, so make sure to get his backup, too.

 6. Frank Gore, San Francisco: 1,102 yards and 5 TDs (4.2 yards per carry), 3 100-yard games, 53 catches for 436 yards and 1 TD.
-Offensive coordinator Martz has lost some genius points over the years, but he's smart enough to build scheme around Gore.
+New offensive coordinator Martz has lost some genius points over the years, but he's smart enough to build a scheme around Gore.
 (Gore got 20 carries just five times last year.)

-8. Marion Barber, Dallas: 975 yards and 10 TDs rushing (4.8 yards per carry), 3 100-yard games, 44 catches for 282 yards and 2 TDs.
+9. Marion Barber, Dallas: 975 yards and 10 TDs rushing (4.8 yards per carry), 3 100-yard games, 44 catches for 282 yards and 2 TDs.
 Finally, Julius Jones left town to make maniacal runner Dallas' main threat.
-Will share some carries, but was nice to hear coach Wade Phillips talk in camp about Barber handling a big workload.
+The new Jones he's sharing with - rookie Felix - shouldn't steal as many carries.

 14. Maurice Jones-Drew, Jacksonville: 768 yards and 9 TDs (4.6 yards per carry), 2 100-yard games, 40 catches for 407 yards.
 Tiny wrecking ball doesn't really see the ball all that often (about 15 times a game in his 2-year career), but he's always in the end zone somehow (13 times a year).

 15. Earnest Graham, Tampa Bay: 898 yards and 10 TDs (4.0 rushing), 3 100-yard games, 49 catches for 324 yards.
 A fourth-stringer this time last year, just signed to big deal and his backups shouldn't steal too many carries.